pivotal/blog/content/post/failure-is-a-part-of-the-game.md

 In addition, I realized that in the role I took on, I was not able to learn a lot of new skills.
 It did not allow growth, simply an implementation of pre-existing skills.
 Growth is important, in any role or task you take on.

 It is not enough to simple be a part of an organization.
 In order to be successful and fulfilled, you have to understand and embody the values of the organization.
-You have to believe in the values in order to lead, and to direct yourself to better influence and create impact.
+You have to live the values in order to lead, and to direct yourself to better influence and create impact.
 Most importantly, you have to grow.

 <p style="text-align: center">